ReLambda/k8s-101/prerequisites.md

 This is an advanced option and we recommend you to go this path only if you have done this before, else choose option 1 or 2.

 # Download Course Material
+All the course slides and reference material will be made available on github.
+You can clone the repository on your local machine.

-`git clone ___`
+`git clone git@github.com:ReLambda/k8s-101.git`

 # Docker login [Optional]
 Dockerhub is a public container registry where you can push your docker images.
 A container registry is for docker images what Github is for code.
-You don't need a dockerhub account to follow this course as we have already pushed the required images to dockerhub, and you can use them.
+You don't need a Dockerhub account to follow this course as we have already pushed the required images to Dockerhub.

 ```
 > docker login -u {USERNAME}